intelligenceforgood/core/docs/cookbooks/smoke_test.md

 - **GCP smoke tests** hit the deployed FastAPI gateway and Cloud Run jobs in the dev project (`i4g-dev`).
 - **UI smoke tests** boot the Next.js analyst console and verify core filters render (see below).

+For detailed environment bootstrapping and verification instructions, see [Bootstrap Environments](../development/bootstrap_environments.md).

 ## Vault Secrets Smoke (GCP)

 Use this to prove the vault secrets are present, readable via Workload Identity, and wired into Cloud Run before